Starting School with Confidence: How to Help Your Preschooler Thrive

 One of the most important things to help a child feel more ready for school is confidence.
 That means helping your child become more independent with things like:

 We start encouraging these skills early at WRAP.
-Our children serve their own food from around 14 months, and they really love it!, so they build capability in a natural, hands-on way.
+Our children serve their own food from around 2 years and they really love doing this and helping their friends!
+They build capability and confidence in a natural, hands-on way.

 Build Strong Foundations in Early Learning